-Nutrient and water intake and respiration all come to a standstill when oxygen levels in the soil are minimal, thus causing root rot.
+Nutrient, water intake, and respiration all stand at a standstill when oxygen levels in the soil are minimal, thus causing root rot.

 5. Choose the Best Pot Type

-Plastic pots are by far the most typical variety you will encounter at a florist or horticulture store where you buy your houseplants.
+Plastic pots are the most typical variety you will encounter at a florist or horticulture store where you buy your houseplants.